vortexntnu/vortex-auv-embedded/pwm_generator.X/readme.md

 - The MCU ensures **accurate PWM generation** to maintain **precise thruster control**.
 - **DMA and interrupt-based processing** will be added in future firmware updates to **enhance real-time performance**.

+The reason the SetPWMThruster function does not use a for loop is to avoid if-statements or multiple for-loops, but mostly to accomodate electrical and auto in the order which the pwm values are set

 ---

 ## **References**